z0mbieparade/cyberspace-nick-colors/README.md

 ## Installation

 1. Install [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey](https://www.greasespot.net/)
-2. Click here and GreaseMonkey or TaperMonkey should give you the option to install the script: [Install](https://github.com/z0mbieparade/cyberspace-nick-colors/raw/refs/heads/main/cyberspace-nick-colors.user.js)
+2. Click here and Greasemonkey or Tampermonkey should give you the option to install the script: [Install](https://github.com/z0mbieparade/cyberspace-nick-colors/raw/refs/heads/main/cyberspace-nick-colors.user.js)
-3. Save and refresh cyberspace.online
+3. Return to cyberspace.online and refresh.

 ## Usage